 Submit Bible questions, through our easy to use form,

 to our team of mature Christians known as the Email Evangelists.

 Question: What is the most accurate Bible translation?
 Which one is the most faithful to the original manuscripts?

-Answer: Before we arrive at which modern translation is accurate we need to know a little bit about the manuscripts (writings) translators have used to produce copies of the bible such as the King James Version and others.
+Answer: Before we arrive at which modern translation is the most accurate we need to know a little bit about the manuscripts (writings) translators have used to produce copies of the Bible such as the King James Version and others.

-The Septuagint, which means "seventy," is a GREEK version of the Hebrew-based Old Testament.
+The Septuagint, which means "seventy," is a GREEK translation of the Hebrew-based Old Testament.
 Also called the LXX (the Roman numeral for 70), the text is believed to be the work of seventy Jewish scholars that assembled in Alexandria, Egypt around 285 to 247 B.C.
-The most common manuscript families used to translate the New Testament into English are the Byzantine and Alexandrian (Egyptian) families.
+The most common manuscript families used to translate the New Testament into English are called Byzantine and Alexandrian (Egyptian).

 The Byzantine family, also known as the Traditional or Majority Text, was the text used and preserved by the Greek church from the time of the apostles until the era of movable type printing.
-This family produced the manuscripts known as the Textus Receptus (also known as the Received or Stephens Text).
-The Textus Receptus was the base for the New Testament into English by William Tyndale, the KJV and others.
+It is from this family that the manuscripts known as the Textus Receptus (also known as the Received or Stephens Text) were produced.
+The Textus Receptus was the translation base for the original German Luther Bible, the translation of the New Testament into English by William Tyndale, the KJV and others.

-The Alexandrian Text manuscript family is composed of text circulated in the region of Alexandria.
-This family essentially disappeared for centuries after 500 AD.
-Their rediscovery occurred in the mid-1800s.
+The Alexandrian Text manuscript family is composed of text that were generally circulated in the region of Alexandria.
+This family essentially disappeared for centuries after 500 AD, only to be rediscovered again in the mid-1800s.
 Although these manuscripts are quite old, they often disagree with one another and show significant signs of grammatical revision.
-This family produced the Sinaiticus and Vaticanus manuscripts.
+It is from this family that what are known as the Sinaiticus and Vaticanus manuscripts were produced.